thomalex001/ga-project-1/README.md

 I came accross many challenges whilst building this game, some took a lot of time to fix, others were a great learning curve and I wish to share these too:

 The hardest things to debug were `PlayerShooting()` and `InvadersShooting()` functions.
 What I found difficult was getting my head around the consecutive `if()` statements and the layered complexity they created.
-This function is longest I had written up to that point (around 30 lines).
+This function is the longest I had written up to that point (around 30 lines).

 ``` javascript
 function playerShooting(event) {